 All driveways shall be constructed and maintained to meet the erosion protection requirements of Section 7.2.
 A driveway plan showing the location of the driveway, existing and final slopes, cuts, fills and potential erosion problems must be submitted before a driveway permit will be issued.
 Under some conditions, the Town Board may require an engineer's plan.

-A driveway must be approved by the town's Driveway Committee before construction of the associated residence or building may begin.
+The base course of the driveway must be complete and approved by the town's Driveway Committee before construction of the associated residence or building may begin.

-The State Department of Transportation (DOT) has proposed instituting access restrictions along Highway 78 in the town.
-As of September 2008, this proposal appears to be on hold, but will likely reappear within the next 20 years.
-If these access restrictions are approved, the DOT would have some review authority over proposed driveways entering Highway 78.
+Exception: driveway ordinance 4.03.3 says “With the approval of the Town Board, the driveway permit may allow for the excavation of a residential construction site to provide for site preparation and to provide fill for the proposed driveway.”

+Driveway permits expire 3 years after they are approved.
+A holder of an expired driveway permit may apply for reinstatement of the permit.
+The Plan Commission will review the application for compliance with current zoning and town land use policies.
+A revised or updated engineer plan may or may not be required.

-Future Land Use
+Future Land Use – Scott - reviewed – just update references

 The intention of this plan with regard to future land use is to maintain the rural character of the town, with no concentrated commercial development or residential subdivisions.